How To Paint Furniture With Latex Paint? (6 Steps)

 4. If the paint doesn’t come off, the paint is oil-based or sealed.

-To remove water-based paints, use rubbing alcohol, sanding, or water-based paint removal.
-To remove oil-based paints or sealants, use petroleum-based solvents such as mineral spirits, turpentine, or solvent-based paint remover.
+To remove water-based paints, use rubbing alcohol, sandpaper, or water-based paint removal.
+To remove oil-based paints or sealer, use petroleum-based solvents such as mineral spirits, turpentine, or solvent-based paint remover.

-Don’t use vinegar, baking soda, or acetone to remove paint from wood furniture because they will damage it.
+Don’t use vinegar, baking soda, or acetone to remove paint from wood furniture because they will damage the material.

 Now, sand the furniture

-1. Apply the wood filler to the wood holes.
+1. Apply the wood filler in the holes on the surface.

 3. Wait for the wood filler to dry.